k98kurz/chance-cancer/log.md

 Chance refused to eat the last night's medicated wet food in the morning.
 Fed 1/2ml CBDfx at night.
 Did not attempt to feed medicated food this night.
+Did not attempt to feed the G.c.+ALA+A.m. mixture.

 # 2024-06-14